wcm-io/wcm-io-caconfig/extensions/src/site/markdown/context-path-strategies.md

 * **Service Ranking**: Priority of context path strategy

-Detects context paths by matching parent pages against a list of allowed templates for context root.
+This strategy detects context paths by matching parent pages against a list of allowed templates for context root.
 All page between min and max level up to a page with a page matching the templates are defined as context paths.

 Example: